s-m-quadri/cyberus/README.md

 # Cyberus - measuring risk

-Cyberus is a tool to check the generic and sentimental legitimacy of the message, and it gives an approximate idea of the risk, based on the dataset, on which it has trained, and some machine learning models for predicting the risk quantitatively.
+Cyberus is a tool that checks the generic and sentimental legitimacy of a message and provides an approximate idea of the risk based on the dataset on which it has been trained, along with machine learning models for quantitatively predicting the risk.

 ## Important Links
 1. [Official GitHub Repository](https://github.com/s-m-quadri/cyberus)